Addicted to shopping

 - Do people close to her express concern for the amount of time she spends shopping, or the amount of money she spends?

-- Does she find herself shopping, even though she doesn't want to or has vowed not to?
+- Does she find herself shopping, even though she doesn't want to or has vowed to stop?

 - Does her buying cause debt or financial difficulties?